Can You Cancel Dummy Ticket Submission?

 What happens: Once a visa is approved, embassies rarely reverse decisions just because a temporary reservation was cancelled.
 The visa process is complete, and actual ticket purchases are your responsibility.
 However, if they audit your file, a dummy ticket valid at the time of submission matters.

 What to do: For international travel, secure airline tickets for your onward travel or round-trip.
-If you had only a temporary flight reservation before, now is the time to make a full payment for a refundable ticket or cost-effective flight booking.
+If you had only a temporary flight reservation before, now is the time to adjust dates after visa approval and make a full payment for a refundable ticket or cost-effective flight booking.

 Who this often affects: Digital nomads and frequent travellers who prefer to book air tickets with major airlines closer to their departure date.